WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 ```

-As you can see, Flow doesn't complain about the `React` import at the top of [`routes.js`](https://github.com/Keats/flow-typescript/blob/master/flow/src/app/routes.js) as it comes bundled with an interface file for it.
+As you can see, Flow doesn't complain about the `React` import at the top of [`routes.js`](https://github.com/Keats/flow-typescript/blob/master/flow/src/app/routes.js) because it comes bundled with an interface file for it.
+But it does complain about react-router.

 An interface file is how Flow knows what to expect from an external import, such as react-router.

-To fix our error, we need to add an interface file for react-router.
+To fix our error, we add an interface file for react-router.
 The interface file will be empty for now and we tell Flow to use the `typings` directory for libraries:

 ```js
 // typings/react-router.js